-The filing of a bankruptcy stops foreclosure.
-This is because bankruptcy has a legal protection called the automatic stay.
-The automatic stay is found in the Bankruptcy Code under 11 U.S.C. §362 and this provision halts foreclosure as a matter of federal law.
+The automatic stay is a provision found in U.S. Bankruptcy Code under 11 U.S.C. §362 that protects you and your property from being taken by creditors.
 Any foreclosure sale after your bankruptcy is filed would be void.

 The Foreclosure Process in Colorado